 Speaks for itself!
 We woke to this sight every morning for a week.

 A very annoyed looking curved bill thrasher.
 These birds can flip rocks up to 4" across looking for bugs.
 Amazingly, it has a beautiful singing voice with varied songs.
-If it wasn't looking for bugs it would sit on the top of a Saguaro and sing.

 Another bird we heard every morning, but didn't see we named the cheerfully sadistic bird, aka Sadie.
 A predawn bird that woke us up with it's beautiful song.
 No idea what it was.